oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
-Expansion removes the MapOf type definition ahd creates a Map type with keys from the Enumerated type.
+Expansion removes the MapOf type definition and creates a Map type with keys from the Enumerated type.
 This is the complementary operation to derived enumeration.
 This expansion can simplify specifications that do not require the more general MapOf type, and improve robustness by limiting Map keys to a known set.

+Example: given an Enumerated type Channel, expansion replaces the MapOf definition with the explicit Map shown above.

+    Pixel = MapOf(Channel, Integer)

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must: